Plastic Free Armenia: Behavioural Change and Awareness Raising Campaign

 Design and implement a behavioral change experiment to better understand the motivation of people to consume single-use plastic.
 The lessons learnt from the experiment will help to better plan and implement other activities of the project.

 For long-term impact of the project implement a large-scale awareness raising campaign targeting Yerevan and regions.
-The campaign will be designed in cooperation with institutions with extensive expertise in the field (including UNDP, UNICEF, UNFPA, Ministry of Nature Protection of RA and other stakeholders).
+The campaign will be designed in cooperation with institutions with extensive expertise in the field (including UNDP, UNICEF, UNFPA, Ministry of Environment of RA and other stakeholders).

-Based on the data analysis of the behavioral experiment policy recommendations will be developed and presented to the MoNP, to contribute to the formulation of policies and regulations.
+Based on the data analysis of the behavioral experiment policy recommendations will be developed and presented to the Ministry of Environment, to contribute to the formulation of policies and regulations.

 - 6,000 participants of behavioral experiment start using tote bags (for at least 6 months);